 History

-The Premonstratensian (Norbertine) abbey in Talley was founded between 1184 and 1189 by the Welsh ruler of Deheubarth, Rhys ap Gruffydd.
+The Premonstratensian abbey in Talley was founded between 1184 and 1189 by the Welsh ruler of Deheubarth, Rhys ap Gruffydd.
 Talley in Welsh was called Talyllychau, which literally meant “Head of the lakes” and referred to two water reservoirs north of the abbey.
-Norbertan monks had a rule and lifestyle based on Cistercian indications, which, among others, was based on the cultivation of land and farming with the help of subordinate granges, but unlike the Cistercians, and like Augustians, they performed duties in the parish.
-They had white habits, also modeled on Cistercian ones.
 At the end of the 12th century, the Order of Premonstratensians was supported in England, especially by Ranulf de Glanville, the high official (justiciar) of King Henry II.
 Perhaps he, during the Welsh-English peace in the 1180s, influenced Rhys Ap Gruffydd to settle in Premonstratensians in Talley.
-The rapid fall of Ranulf and the resumption of wars could have had the effect that no other Norbertine monasteries were founded in Wales, and Talley was poorly salaried.
+The rapid fall of Ranulf and the resumption of wars could have had the effect that no other Premonstratensian monasteries were founded in Wales, and Talley was poorly endowed.
 Rhys also did not bring monks from England, but from Amiens in northeastern France.

 Architecture

-The abbey church was to be erected on a cruciform plan as a three-aisle, eight-bay basilica of a 73 meters length with two transepts, east rectangular chancel and a tower at the crossing.
-However, the church was never completed in this form, the western four bays of the central nave and the southern aisle reached a height not much higher than the foundations, and from the planned northern aisle only the eastern part was finished, as a small room accessible from the northern transept.
+The abbey church was to be erected on a cruciform plan as an aisled, eight-bay basilica of a 73 meters length with two transepts, east rectangular chancel and a tower at the crossing.
+However, it was never completed in such an ambitious form, which was to exceed in length even St Davids Cathedral and most other monastic churches in Wales.
+The western four bays of the central nave and the southern aisle reached a height not much higher than the foundations, and from the planned northern aisle only the eastern part was finished, as a small room accessible from the northern transept.
 According to the original plans, only the chancel, north and south transepts and the tower were built.

 Current state